nmazda/BubbleProject/README.md

 **Implementation and Output**

 In this project, we utilize PyTorch, a powerful deep learning framework.
 To delve deeper into the specifics of our training and testing methodologies, please refer to our documentation [here](Pix2PixImageTranslation/README.md).
 The output of our model comprises realistic bubble images with dimensions of 256x256 pixels.
-For additional insights into the Pix2Pix model, we recommend referring to the original [PyTorch implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and the [paper](https://arxiv.org/pdf/1611.07004) detailing its architecture.
+For additional insights into the Pix2Pix model, we recommend referring to the original [PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repository detailing its implementation.

 ### Black and White Autoencoder ##